Chivas Logo

 2019 – 2020

-The soccer club continued to be proud of its hard-earned victories but removed their visual confirmation – a chain of twelve stars – from the logo.
+The soccer club remained proud of its hard-earned victories but removed the visual confirmation of a chain of twelve stars from its logo.
 This made the image simpler to use in digital spaces, as some small details that were not visible when resized were eliminated.

 2020 – today

 The inscription in the blue ring was shortened to “CLUB DEPORTIVO GUADALAJARA.”
-The emblem still contains elements from the Guadalajara city coat of arms.
+The emblem still includes elements from the city coat of arms of Guadalajara.

-The vertical stripes refer to Chivas’s original form, which was inspired either by the old style of Club Brugge or, according to another theory, the French tricolor.
+The vertical stripes refer to Chivas’s original form, which was inspired either by the old Club Brugge style or, according to another theory, by the French tricolor.

 Font and Colors